St. Anthony Church

 Reading the Epistle at Divine Liturgy is a very important way to participate in our Sunday service.
 Won't you consider being an Epistle Reader?
 We are currently putting together a schedule, so if you would like to participate please talk to Larry Fitterer and tell him your interested in reading.
 There will be some brief training involved to get you oriented.
 Need help contacting Larry?
 Call the church office & we'll help.

-For Our Visitors - You are always welcome to attend services and worship with us.
-We are are happy to welcome everybody to join us for worship and experience the beauty of the Orthodox Holy Tradition.
+For Our Visitors We are are happy to welcome you to join us for worship and experience the beauty of the Orthodox Holy Tradition.
 For more info on the Church go to THIS LINK

 GOA Center for Family Care is a wonderful ministry of our Archdiocese.
 We encourage you to sign up HERE for updates & receive resources from GOA Center for Family Care in your inbox.